 - a) Is the HMAC of the encrypted private area correct this ensures that the sensitive area was not modified, that the sensitive area and the provided public area are matched, and that the object is a descendant of the Storage Parent. - b) Is the unique parameter of the public area cryptographically bound to the sensitive data this is required to prevent improper association of a public area with a sensitive area.
 If this check were not done, an attacker could use a public area that had a Name that is the same as a different object and associate a different sensitive area with the public area.
-If the object were used in TPM2\PolicySecret(), the attacker could get the TPM to create a policyDigest with any desired hash value.

-A legitimate policy uses signature validation of a key with Name1.
-An attacker could create an object with Name1 (copy the data from the legitimate key) and then create a sensitive area that had an authValue known to the attacker, instead of using TPM2\PolicySigned() to create the policy.

-- c) Are the attributes consistent these values need to be checked even if the integrity check indicates that the values were not modified.
-This is because the object may have been created by software using inconsistent values.
-The integrity may be good, but the values may be wrong. - 1) If fixedTPM is SET, fixedTPM must also be SET in the Storage Parent.

-If fixedTPM is properly SET, then the other checks need not be made because the object is verified to have been created on the TPM that loaded the object, so the other attributes are known to be correct.

-- If fixedParent is CLEAR, then fixedTPM must also be CLEAR. - If restricted is SET, only one of sign or decrypt may be SET.
+If the object were used in TPM2\PolicySecret(), the attacker could get the TPM to create a policyDigest with any desired hash value. - EXAMPLE A legitimate policy uses signature validation of a key with Name1.
+An attacker could create an object with Name1 (copy the data from the legitimate key) and then create a sensitive area that had an authValue known to the attacker, instead of using TPM2\PolicySigned() to create the policy. - c) Are the attributes consistent these values need to be checked even if the integrity check indicates that the values were not modified.
+This is because the object could have been created by software using inconsistent values.
+The integrity check could pass, but the attribute values could be unacceptable or inappropriate. - 1) If fixedTPM is SET, fixedTPM must also be SET in the Storage Parent. - NOTE If fixedTPM is properly SET, then the other checks need not be made because the object is verified to have been created on the TPM that loaded the object, so the other attributes are known to be correct. - 2) If fixedParent is CLEAR, then fixedTPM must also be CLEAR. - 3) If restricted is SET, only one of sign or decrypt can be SET.